-The Foundation will present the second annual award in association with the Smithsonian’s National Museum of American History at a gala event to be held in Washington, D.C. on October 27, 2016.
+The Foundation will present the third annual award in association with the Smithsonian’s National Museum of American History at a gala event to be held in Washington, D.C. on October 26, 2017.

 Each year, the recipient receives a uniquely designed award engraved with his/her name and year of honor.
 In addition, the Foundation makes a $50,000 grant to the food-related non-profit of the recipient’s choosing.